Bookings: Register your interest for any of the talks online here.

-Christopher presents the Friday Jazz Session on Fine Music 102.5, is a Board Director and regularly presents other special broadcasts and events at Fine Music.
+Christopher presents the Friday Jazz Session on Fine Music Sydney, is a board director and regularly presents other special broadcasts and events at Fine Music.
 He is the Director of the St James’ Institute and the former General Manager of London’s St James’ Theatre and Operations Coordinator of Sydney Theatre.
 He’s an experienced actor and award-winning public speaker and was Director of the ABC Giving Tree Children’s Choir and the Tasmanian Song Company.

 Conducting, What’s all the Fuss About?

 By day, Lachlan is the Philanthropy Manager for Musica Viva Australia.
-By night and outside of working hours, Lachlan facilitates the enjoyment of many in the community for music-making, including both choirs and orchestras.
+By night and outside working hours, Lachlan facilitates the enjoyment of many in the community for music making, including both choirs and orchestras.
 Lachlan also presents pre-concert talks for the Queensland Symphony Orchestra.

 The Emperors of Waltz

-Synopsis: The Strauss family of Vienna took Europe and North America by storm in the 19th century.
+The Strauss family of Vienna took Europe and North America by storm in the 19th century.
 They were The Beatles of their era!
 Three generations of the Strauss family composed and performed ‘music to make you happy’ for the masses and for the aristocracy.
-This talk will showcase the family, their challenges and of course their wonderful music.
+This talk will showcase the family, their challenges and, of course, their wonderful music.

-Robert has been a presenter at FM102.5 since 2011.
+Robert has been a presenter at Fine Music Sydney since 2011.
 He learnt the violin as a child, led the school orchestra and has never lost his taste for classical music, especially the Strauss family!
-In the real world he is an IT Consultant working in financial services sector.
+In the real world he is an IT Consultant working in the financial services sector.